ypinit - set up NIS client

 /usr/sbin/ypinit [-c] [-m] [-s master_server]

 ypinit can be used to set up an NIS client system.
-You must be the superuser to run this command.
+This command must be run with superuser privileges, which may be provided by the Name Service Management rights profile.
 This script need not be used at all if ypbind(8) is started with the –broadcast option (it is invoked with this option from the svc:/network/nis/client:default service).

 Normally, ypinit is run only once after installing the system.
 It may be run whenever a new NIS server is added to the network or an existing one is decommissioned.